West High School principal apologizes for email scheduling racially segregated meetings

 "This sends the message that white people and people of color differ so much based on the color of their skin that they cannot come together and discuss issues without one side getting offended or upset," Lennington said in an interview Monday.

+"I understand the concept of the affinity group model to provide a safe place to have an open discussion," said Madison Ald.
+Sheri Carter, who is Black.
+"However, I have to wonder where is the safe space to have a multi-ethnic discussion on this very subject.
+If we are going to resolve this complex issue, we all need to be at the table."

-The letter notes it's the second time WILL has written to the district about concerns about segregated meetings.
+The letter from WILL notes it's the second time the organization has written to the district about concerns about segregated meetings.
 The first was last July when West High School held similar separate meetings for students to process Floyd's death and the subsequent social unrest.

 "Obviously, there is nothing improper about discussing racial issues and societal unrest," WILL's letter states.
 "But segregation is never beneficial and never benign.
 MMSD’s professed good intentions do not justify tactics that are plainly harmful, unconstitutional, and, by definition, racist."